 The addition of a Cessna Citation 501SP Jet doubles REVA’s long-standing presence in the region and its capacity to serve as the medical-transport provider of choice in one of the world’s busiest cruising, diving, and resort destinations.
 More than 25 million visitors to Caribbean nations last year have created an unprecedented demand for advanced medical care during planned and emergency air transport, according to industry analysts.

-“Permanently basing the Citation 501 jet in San Juan expands every aspect of REVA’s medical flight operations throughout the Caribbean,” said Jacob Bercovici, President of REVA’s San Juan operations.
+“Permanently basing the Citation 501 jet in San Juan expands every aspect of REVA’s medical flight operations throughout the Caribbean,” said REVA’s President of San Juan operations.
 “The robust outlook for the region’s steady growth in tourism, trade, and financial interests has already established a robust five-year upward trend that we have been looking for.
 The move assures that REVA will continue to meet that demand and take on more business to solidify profits and boost the overall confidence of the public in their ability to access a first-rate air ambulance for any emergency requiring highly qualified medical oversight during transport.”

 extraordinary service available to all our neighbors throughout the islands for emergency medical transfers